 - 272. Marylands School in Ōtautahi Christchurch opened in 1955 for boys with learning disabilities.
 It was run by the Roman Catholic Order the Hospitaller Brothers of St John of God.
-In a statement provided to the Inquiry, Sonja Cooper and Sam Benton of Cooper Legal noted a pattern in the accounts of Marylands School survivors they had represented: - "From what we have seen, many early placements [into Marylands, prior to 1970] were private or with the support of religious organisations such as Catholic Social Services and the Presbyterian Social Services Association." - 273.
-Survivors' pathways into Marylands School and their experiences there are covered in the Inquiry's interim report, Stolen Lives, Marked Souls. - 274.
-Disabled children in psychopaedic and psychiatric institutions had limited access to education, either because they were considered 'ineducable' or there was no dedicated staffing for their education.
-For much of the Inquiry period, the Department of Education kept no full record of the number of children and young people who did not attend any form of school at all due to their disabilities.
-Disable to the school at all due to their disabilities.
+In a statement provided to the Inquiry, Sonja Cooper and Sam Benton of Cooper Legal noted a pattern in the accounts of Marylands School survivors they had represented:

+"From what we have seen, many early placements [into Marylands, prior to 1970] were private or with the support of religious organisations such as Catholic Social Services and the Presbyterian Social Services Association."355

+- 273. Survivors' pathways into Marylands School and their experiences there are covered in the Inquiry's report Stolen Lives, Marked Souls. - 274.
+Disabled children in psychopaedic and psychiatric institutions had limited access to education, either because they were considered 'ineducable'356 or there was no dedicated staffing for their education.357 For much of the Inquiry period, the Department of Education kept no full record of the number of children and young people who did not attend any form of school at all due to their disabilities.358